LavanyaC22/ML-Climate-Project-Fall2022/journal.md

+12/08
+- updated code for downloading data from AgERA5
+- uploaded data for newly defined regions

 12/07
-- adding more data points by including 10 more countries and redefining existing regions to be seperate states
+- based on feedback from presentation, adding more data points by including 10 more countries and redefining existing regions to be seperate states

 12/05